Simplicity of non-associative skew Laurent polynomial rings: Preliminaries

 \subsection{Non-associative ring theory}

-Throughout this article, we denote by $\mathbb{N}$ the set of non-negative integers.
-If $F$ is a field, then $F^\times$ is the multiplicative group of non-zero elements of $F$.
-By a \emph{non-associative ring}, we mean a ring which is not necessarily associative.
+We denote by $\mathbb{N}$ the natural numbers, including zero.
+By a \emph{non-associative ring}, we mean a unital ring which is not necessarily associative.
 If $R$ is a non-associative ring, by a \emph{left $R$-module}, we mean an additive group $M$ equipped with a biadditive map $R\times M\to M$, $(r,m)\mapsto rm$ for any $r\in R$ and $m\in M$.
 A subset $B$ of $M$ is a basis if for any $m\in M$, there are unique $r_b\in R$ for $b\in B$, such that $r_b=0$ for all but finitely many $b\in B$, and $m=\sum_{b\in B}r_bb$.
 A left $R$-module that has a basis is called \emph{free}.